antirek/pixi-editor/README.md

 Install
 =======
- 1. Run command
+- Run command
 ``````
 $ bower install pixi-editor [--save]
 //add pixi-editor with dependencies in bower_components folder
 ``````

- 2. Check work
+- Check work

-  a.
-Copy file **index.html** from **bower_components/pixi-editor/examples** to folder of your project
-  b.
-Open in browser index.html (you must see editor like demo: http://antirek.github.io/pixi-editor)
+Copy file **index.html** from **bower_components/pixi-editor/examples** to folder of your project and open it in browser (you must see editor like demo: http://antirek.github.io/pixi-editor)

 How add in your project?